Kawasaki Heavy Industries & CRRC Qingdao Sifang T251: Train formation

 For example, set 2005 consists of carriages 20051, 20052, 20053 and 20054.

 Doubts about the consortium

-The award of the CT251 turnkey contract to the Kawasaki Heavy Industries & CRRC Qingdao Sifang (formerly CSR Qingdao Sifang) consortium was briefly politicised in Singapore, when the defects from the relatively new C151A trains constructed by the same consortium were made public on 5 July 2016.
-This was after Gerald Giam from the Workers Party commenting through an official Facebook post doubting the decision by the Land Transport Authority to awarded the subsequent contracts, specifically both the design and supply of C151C and CT251 rail cars to the same consortium in 2015.
-This was despite the Land Transport Authority and operator SMRT Trains being officially acknowledged on the C151A crack defects as early as 2013.
+The award of the T251 turnkey contract to the Kawasaki & CRRC Qingdao Sifang consortium was briefly politicised in Singapore, when the defects from the relatively new C151A trains constructed by the same consortium were made public on 5 July 2016.
+This was after Gerald Giam from the Workers' Party commenting through an official Facebook post doubting the decision by the Land Transport Authority to award the subsequent contracts, specifically both the design and supply of C151C and T251 rail cars to the same consortium in 2015.
+This was despite the Land Transport Authority and operator SMRT Corporation being officially acknowledged on the C151A crack defects as early as 2013.